tianjiedai/tianjiedai.github.io/_includes/miscellaneous.md

 ## Miscellaneous
-- **🎹:** I'm a crazy fan of _Chopin_ and also keen on _Chinese traditional compositions_.
-I will record a series of piano pieces and upload them in the future.
+- **🎹:** I'm a fan of _Chopin_ and also keen on _traditional compositions_.
+I will record a series of pieces and upload them in the future.
 Stay tuned!
     * Ballade No. 1 in G minor, Op.
 23
     * Waltz in D-flat major, Op.
 64, No. 1
     * Grande Valse in A-flat major, Op.
 42